By Amber Leventry of Family Rhetoric

 One reporter at the press conference mentioned that childhood obesity is a serious concern in the United States and asked if the company was worried their product would add to the problem.
 Joe Haven, Graco’s head of Sales and Marketing, was well aware of the statistics.

-“From 2011-2014 the CDC reported that 17.5% of 6-11 year olds were obese.
+“From 2011-2014 the CDC reported that 17.5% of 6 to 11-year-olds were obese.
 We didn’t create these figures; they already existed.
 Our goal at Graco is to supply products that are valuable to parents worldwide.
 Clearly there is a market for the CarryMeForever™ Enabler 2020™ Stroller and we intend to fill it.
 And let me remind you that studies have also shown that kids who play video games grow up to become surgeons.
 We are simply enriching a child’s future by enabling them to have a stress-free childhood.”

 “Nope.
 If you’re in for a penny, you’re in for a pound,” Haven replied.

 A select group of testers have given the CarryMeForever™ great reviews thus far.
 One mom of three was particularly excited.
 “Do you know how hard it is to get kids out of the house these days?
 I can finally get some fresh air in their lungs with this thing.
 The sidecar is great for teenagers, too,” said Debbie as she was carrying a 4-year-old on her back and pushing her 8-year-old and 14-year-old daughters.